 The diving around St Helena is placid and beautiful.
 Although the island is swept by strong South Atlantic currents, much of the diving is in the sheltered lee of the island and can be enjoyed by recreational divers of all experience levels.
 The absence of mass tourism means the only other people in the ocean may be several thousand miles away, and there's little chance of bumping into anything other than the splendid array of wildlife that the island's waters have to offer.

-Until recently, the only route to St Helena used to be via a five-day voyage from Cape Town, South Africa, aboard the RMS St Helena, a working Royal Mail Ship that ferries islanders, tourists and fresh supplies to and from the island every three weeks.
-The RMS St Helena is due to be phased out early in 2018, however bookings are still being taken for voyages until February.
-To take advantage of the last remaining, highly enjoyable voyages, visit www.rmssthelena.com.
+Until October 2017, the only route to St Helena was a five-day voyage from Cape Town, South Africa, aboard the RMS St Helena, a working Royal Mail Ship that ferried islanders, tourists and fresh supplies to and from the island every three weeks.
+The much-loved ship was phased out in early 2018, however commercial air services run weekly from Cape Town and Johannesburg in South Africa via Windhoek in Namibia.
+A full list of pricing and information can be found on Airlink's website, or take a look at some of the itineraries available from dedicated dive travel specialists Dive Worldwide

 A short-term entry permit which allows the visitor to remain on the island for up to six months is issued upon arrival, for a fee of £17.
 Visas are not generally needed unless they might be otherwise required for visiting the UK.
 If in any doubt, please contact the St Helena immigration department directly.